Skip to content

 Conflicting dependencies

-If optional dependencies declared in one extra are not compatible with those in another extra, uv will fail to resolve the requirements of the project with an error.
+uv resolves all project dependencies together, including optional dependencies ("extras") and dependency groups.
+If dependencies declared in one section are not compatible with those in another section, uv will fail to resolve the requirements of the project with an error.

 pyproject.toml